 John

 The final step in the hiring process is making an offer to your top candidate.
-Remember when making any job offer that negotiation is expected.
-Offering at the top of your range may seem generous, but it can lead to resentment from candidates who have a strong expectation of negotiation.
+You should expect that many candidates will want to negotiate the salary or other aspects of their employment.
+Offering at the top of your range may seem generous to you, but it may frustrate candidates.
+If you refuse to change any aspect of your offer, it can lead to resentment from candidates who have a strong expectation of negotiation.
+Your candidate may also believe that you are not an empathetic or accommodating employer.

-Even if you have an mind-blowing offer, experienced negotiators will believe that your first offer isn’t your best offer.
+Even if you have a mind-blowing offer, experienced negotiators will believe that your first offer isn't your best offer.
 Regardless of their negotiation experience, your candidate may also have different priorities for their compensation.
-While you might crave equity, they might crave health insurance, vacation time, or a salary at the high end of market rates (which in my experience varies by quite a bit).
+While you might value equity, expect their preferences to differ.
+They might crave health insurance, vacation time, or a salary at the high end of market rates.

 You should consult with an expert in local employment law before making an offer.
-The basic information to include in a job offer is:
+The critical information to include in a job offer is:

-After giving the verbal offer, be prepared for the candidate to request a better offer, accept, reject the offer entirely (which may be the same as requesting a better offer), or ask for time to contemplate the offer.
-If you’re an skilled negotiator, you probably know how to react to these.
-If you’re not an experience negotiator, treat your candidate respectfully and in an understanding fashion no matter how they react.
+After giving your verbal offer, be prepared for the candidate to respond.
+They may request a better offer, accept, reject the offer, or ask for time to contemplate the offer.
+If you're a skilled negotiator, you probably know how to react to these.
+If you're not an experienced negotiator, treat your candidate respectfully and in an understanding fashion no matter how they react.
+Rejections, for instance, might indicate a desire for a better offer.

-If the candidate accepts your offer, great news!
-If the candidate asks for time, set a time to follow up and look for follow up questions.
+If the candidate accepts your offer, then you're done!
+If the candidate asks for time, set a time to follow up, and look for follow up questions.
 You probably will negotiate the offer in a few days.

-If the candidate rejects the offer or asks for a better offer, you’re negotiating!
-Asking for a better offer is obviously better news than a rejection, but in either case you should ask for details so you can decide what to do next in your negotiations.
+If the candidate rejects the offer or asks for a better offer, you're negotiating!
+Asking for a better offer is better news than a rejection.
+In either case, you should ask for details so you can decide what to do next in your negotiations.